 Just like selling a house, you’ll achieve a quicker sale if you spend time working on presenting your business in its best light to potential buyers.

 Below we’ve included our tips for presenting your business in its best light:

-- Take time to take your photos of your business.
+- Take time to take photos of your business.
 Especially important if you are a retail business.
 Buyers will want to see how your business looks before arranging any viewings or taking their interest to the next level.
-Follow our photo guide for tips of taking great photos.
+Follow our photo guide for tips for taking great photos.

 - Make a good first impression.
-If your business has a physical location, will your buyer see order of chaos when they view your business?
-A professional presentation will leave a good impression and built trust with the buyer.
+If your business has a physical location, will your buyer see order or chaos when they view your business?
+A professional presentation will leave a good impression and building trust with the buyer.

 Put yourself in your buyer’s shoes.
 Ask what would I want to see if I was looking to buy this business?